The Criteria for the Copenhagenize Index

 The Copenhagenize Index gives cities marks for their efforts towards reestablishing the bicycle as a feasible, accepted and practical form of transport.
 The interest in taking the bicycle seriously as transport once again continues unabated around the world.
 Every city used to be bicycle friendly before planners and engineers started to change the paradigm and plan for cars and relegate bicycle users, pedestrians and public transport users to third class citizens.
 Now those cities around the world who are taking up the challenge and modernising themselves by implementing bicycle infrastructure, policy, bike share systems, etc. - as well as restricting car use - are the cities we all look to for New Century inspiration.

-Cities were given between 0 and 4 points in 13 different categories.
-In addition, there was a potential for a maximum of 12 bonus points awarded for particularly impressive efforts or results.
+In short, cities are given between 0 and 4 points in 14 different categories.
+In addition, there is a potential for a maximum of 12 bonus points awarded for particularly impressive efforts or results.
+In the case of a tie, the city with the highest baseline score is ranked higher.

-The 13 parameters are effective at determing the bicycle friendlieness of any given city, showing what's in place at the time of ranking.
+The 14 parameters are effective at determining the bicycle friendliness of any given city, showing what's in place at the time of ranking.
 The bonus points allow us highlight extra efforts that are difficult to see in the parameters.
 For example, a city may score down the middle on politics because the mayor and other politicians are promising infrastructure.
 Bonus points can assist in determining the level of the political will and the scope of the proposed work.
 Once the infrastructure starts being built, the city will score higher in Infrastructure next time around.

 How is the city's (or region/country) advocacy NGO(s) regarded and what level of influence does it have?